SolidFuel/Arp/docs/USER_MANUAL.md

 #### Restart

 By default, the sequence runs continuously in the background.
-If there are no notes being played, the the plugin creates no midi data, but the sequence is still running.
+If there are no notes being played, then the plugin creates no midi data, but the sequence is still running.

 When `Restart` is selected, the sequence will restart every time the midi notes